orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway.md

 ### Required

-- `owner_name` (String) The name of the owner of the Edge Gateway.
-Changes to this field will force a new resource to be created.
+- `owner_name` (String) The name of the owner of the Edge Gateway.Changes to this field will force a new resource to be created.
-- `owner_type` (String) The type of the owner of the Edge Gateway (vdc|vdc-group).
-Changes to this field will force a new resource to be created.
+- `owner_type` (String) The type of the owner of the Edge Gateway (vdc|vdc-group).Changes to this field will force a new resource to be created.
-- `tier0_vrf_name` (String) The name of the Tier0 VRF to which the Edge Gateway will be attached.
-Changes to this field will force a new resource to be created.
+- `tier0_vrf_name` (String) The name of the Tier0 VRF to which the Edge Gateway is attached.Changes to this field will force a new resource to be created.

 ### Optional

+- `lb_enabled` (Boolean) Load Balancing state on the Edge Gateway.
+Default to `true`.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))

 ### Read-Only

-- `description` (String) The description of the Edge Gateway.
+- `description` (String) The description of the owner of the Edge Gateway.
-- `enable_load_balancing` (Boolean) Enable load balancing on the Edge Gateway.
-Always set to true for now.
 - `id` (String) The ID of the Edge Gateway.
 - `name` (String) The name of the Edge Gateway.